mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 surprised that `std::regular<std::initializer_list<int>>` is `false`.
 But then again, initializer lists are not meant to be used in equations 🤷.)

+## `std::simd` is meant to be used in equations

-And this is where the trouble with `simd<int>` begins. `simd<int>` is certainly meant to be used in equations.
+This is where the trouble with `simd<int>` begins. `simd<int>` is certainly meant to be used in equations.
 Why doesn't that imply `std::regular<simd<int>>` must be `true`?
 Short answer: because the equations apply to the `int` not the `simd<int>`.

 Let me elaborate.
 Stepanov and McJones define e.g. *associativity* as *op(op(a, b), c) = op(a, op(b, c))*.
 Without the ability to test for equality, associativity cannot even be defined / tested.
 Nevertheless, intuitively (i.e. without considering any definitions — using our intuition from what we learned in school) everybody would likely identify `simd<int>` as associative.
 Why is that?
 Because we recognize that `(a + b) + c` yields the same result as `a + (b + c)`.
-Hmm "same result"... how can I say that without regularity?
+Hmm "same result"...
+How can I say that without regularity?

 When writing an equation using `simd<int>` types, the mathematically important equation is the one expressed per element.
 The `simd<int>` as a whole has no meaning.
 Or, in the formalism introduced in EoP: a `simd<int>` object as a whole does not identify a single *entity*; a `simd` type is not a *value type*.

 The `simd` abstraction is a tool for expressing the same equation on multiple `int` objects in parallel.
 It's a tool for manipulating multiple entities — a tool for applying operators/operations on multiple entities in parallel.
 Therefore, equational reasoning must work on the level of `int`s.
 Thus, in order to prove associativity of a single SIMD lane of `int`s, equality must be testable on a per-element basis.
 This is exactly what the status quo `simd` paper does.
 It therefore implements regularity for the *value type*.
 The alternative implies that the comparison result of a different SIMD lane (unrelated element) influences the result of other elements.

 ## What if `std::regular<std::simd<T>>` were `true`?